CHTC/chtc-website-source/_uw-research-computing/htc-job-file-transfer.md

 <caption>The directory structure of an example job on the execution point.
 In this example, according to its default behavior, HTCondor will only transfer the newly created "output_file" and will not transfer the subdirectory "output/".</caption>

 ### Specify which output files to transfer with `transfer_output_files`
-If you don't want to transfer all files but only *specific files*, in your HTCondor submit file, use
+If you don't want to transfer all files but only *specific files* or subdirectories, in your HTCondor submit file, use
 ```
 transfer_output_files = output_file, output/output_file2, output/output_file3
 ```